sphaero/NatNet2OSCbridge/README.md

 `/rigidbody 0 Blokje2 0.995632 0.025337 0.034089 0.083149 0.995632 0.025337 0.034089`

-The units are floats and can either be in meters of centimeters depending on the recording.
+The units are floats and can either be in meters or centimeters depending on the recording.

 #### Skeleton message: `/skeleton/<NameOfSkeleton>/<NameOfJoint>`

-The OSC message consist of a message with with the label `/skeleton/<NameOfSkeleton>/<NameOfJoint>` and contains 14 values:
+The OSC message consist of a message with the label `/skeleton/<NameOfSkeleton>/<NameOfJoint>` and contains 14 values:

 - Value 00: Name (string) of the skeleton joint
 - Value 01: X position of skeleton joint